PathVisio/libGPML/README.md

 LibPathVisio is a programming library that helps you read, write, validate, manipulate, and convert files and data streams in the [GPML (Graphical Pathway Markup Language)]() format.

 Why not simply use a generic XML parsing library?
-A specialized library such as libSBML or [JSBML](https://github.com/sbmlteam/jsbml) offers many advantages over using a generic XML library directly.
+A specialized library such as libPathVisio offers many advantages over using a generic XML library directly.
 Here are some:

 * **Domain-specific object model**.  libPathVisio's object model and API are designed around GPML and the operations that are commonly needed when working with GPML.